raymond0208/global-stock-analysis/README.md

 ## Output Format
 The application will display:
-1. A formatted table containing:
+1. A formatted stock pool table containing:
 - Working Capital (in millions)
 - Free Cash Flow (in millions)
 - Quick Ratio